 7 Simple Ways to Secure Your WordPress Website

-Check them out on how to secure wordpress website!
+Check them out on how to secure your WordPress website!

 1. Stay Updated